jdtcn/BlazorDateRangePicker/README.md

 This date range picker component is a port of js [DateRangePicker](https://github.com/dangrossman/daterangepicker/), rewritten using C# as a Razor Component.
 It creates a dropdown menu from which a user can select a range of dates.

-There is no dependecy with jquery, moment, or bootstrap
+There is no dependency with jquery, moment, or bootstrap

 Features include limiting the selectable date range, localizable strings and date formats, a single date picker mode, and predefined date ranges.